"parallel postulate" meaning in English

 Forms: parallel postulates [plural]

-1. (geometry) An axiom of Euclidean geometry equivalent to the statement that, given a straight line L and a point P not on the line, there exists exactly one straight line parallel to L that passes through P; a variant of this axiom, such that the number of lines parallel to L that pass through P may be zero or more than one.
+1. (geometry) An axiom in Euclidean geometry: given a straight line L and a point p not on L, there exists exactly one straight line parallel to L that passes through p; a variant of this axiom, such that the number of lines parallel to L that pass through p may be zero or more than one.
 Wikipedia link: American Mathematical Society, Euclid's Elements, John M. Lee, John Playfair, parallel postulate Categories (topical): Geometry, History of science Synonyms (axiom of Euclidean geometry): Euclid's fifth postulate, triangle postulate Related terms: Euclidean geometry, non-Euclidean geometry Translations (axiom of Euclidean geometry): paralleeliaksiooma (Finnish)

 Inflected forms